SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 \subsection{Instance-Level Localization}

 A key strength of our approach lies in its ability to identify relevant instances within each bag.
 We interpret the attention score as a proxy for the model's capability to focus on patches with task-specific characteristics.
-For each dataset, we evaluate the best-performing model across all folds.
+For each dataset, we report the performance across all folds.
 For ABMIL and CLAM, attention scores are extracted from the gated attention mechanism.
 In TransMIL, we perform mean fusion of the attention matrices of attention heads within each of the two attention blocks and apply attention roll-out \cite{abnar2020quantifying_attentionrollout} to compute final scores.
 DGRMIL follows the method described by \cite{zhu2024dgrmil}, using the global token attention.
-For BayesMIL, we perform multiple forward passes to sample attention scores and compute their mean per patch.
-For AGP and SGPMIL, we derive attention scores by averaging post-activation values---softmax for AGP and sigmoid for SGPMIL---across samples drawn from the respective learned SGP variational posteriors.
+For BayesMIL and MixMIL, we use the mean of the attention variational posterior per patch.
+For AGP and SGPMIL, we derive attention scores by averaging post-activation values---softmax for AGP and sigmoid for SGPMIL---across samples drawn from the learned SGP variational posteriors.
 All attention scores are subsequently normalized to the range $a \in [0, 1]$ and evaluated against ground-truth annotations on test-set WSIs.
-In \Cref{tab:instance_level_combined}, SGPMIL consistently outperforms all baselines by over 3\% in ACC and 2\% in AUC, while providing more calibrated and focused attention on diagnostically salient regions.
+In \Cref{tab:instance_level_combined}, SGPMIL consistently outperforms all baselines by over 4\% in ACC and 2\% in AUC in a statistically significant manner; calibration-wise AGP and SGPMIL are more calibrated than all other baselines in CAMELYON16 while on BRACS, SGPMIL achieves the best calibration among all methods with non-trivial performance, as ABMIL, CLAM and MixMIL perform at chance level.
+Moreover, SGPMIL provides focused attention on diagnostically salient regions.